claudioct/mr-scrapper/README.md

 # mr-scrapper
-A simple web scrapper to reatrive data from globoesporte website.
+A simple web scrapper in C# with HtmlAgilityPack to reatrive data from globoesporte website.